 Once you've calculated how much money you're required to show, you'll need to ensure you have the right documents to prove you have the funds.
 The money you show can be in a currency different than Pound sterling.
 If this is the case, please ensure that the amount held corresponds to the required amount in GDP using the exchange rates published here at the date of your application.

 The funds can be proven by providing one of the following:

 Money held in a bank account

-As per the Immigration Rules, Appendix Finance, paragraph FIN 8.1, funds may be held in any form of personal bank or building society account (including current, deposit, savings, pension from which the funds can be withdrawn or investment account) provided the account allows the funds to be accessed immediately.
+As per the Immigration Rules, funds may be held in any form of personal bank or building society account (including current, deposit, savings, pension from which the funds can be withdrawn or investment account), provided the account allows the funds to be accessed immediately.

-Example: Your bank statement shows that you have maintained the required amount of funds from 1 August 2020 until 1 September 2020.
+Example: Your bank statement shows that you have maintained the required amount of funds from 1 August 2022 until 1 September 2022.
 ‘Maintained’ means that during this time the amount held by you did not drop below the required amount at the end of any given day.
-You must submit your visa application within 31 days counting from 1 September in order to be able to use this statement.
-Otherwise, it will expire and you will need a new statement.
+You must submit your visa application within 31 days from 1 September to be able to use this statement.
+Otherwise, it will expire and you'll need a new statement.

-If you are relying on a student loan, you will need to provide an official student loan letter meeting all of the following criteria, as per appendix Finance, FIN 9.2.:
+If you're relying on a student loan, you'll need to provide an official student loan letter meeting the following criteria:

-- It must be dated no more than 6 months before the date of your visa application
+- It must be dated no more than six months before the date of your visa application

 - It must confirm it is a student loan provided to you by the relevant government, a government-sponsored student loan company, or an academic or educational loans scheme